laresbernardo/lares/README.md

 devtools::install_github("laresbernardo/lares")
 ```

-I currently don't have planned to post `lares` library to CRAN yet, but who knows what might happen!
+I currently don't have planned to post `lares` library to CRAN yet, but who knows what the future brings!

 ### Update the package
 ```{r}